codesandbox/codesandbox-client/packages/homepage/content/legal/terms.md

 ## Links To Other Web Sites

-Our Service may contain links to third-party web sites or services that are not owned or controlled by Bas en Ives VOF.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by CodeSandbox BV.

-Bas en Ives VOF has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that Bas en Ives VOF shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.
+CodeSandbox BV has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that CodeSandbox BV shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.

 We strongly advise you to read the terms and conditions and privacy policies of any third-party web sites or services that you visit.